iisys-sns/vad/README.md

 # Vad

-An alternative experimental command line interface (CLI) for Mullvad that is based on network namespaces and supports up to ten hops.
+An alternative experimental command line interface (CLI) for Mullvad that is based on network namespaces, supports up to ten hops and does not need a daemon.
 It aims to be very user friendly.
 It is based on [this](https://www.wireguard.com/netns#sample-script) script.
-Even if ten hops are supported, only three may be useful in terms of performance and privacy.
-Normally, most VPN users will use only one hop.
-If you use more than one hop, you may be more easily identified by a passive external attacker watching incoming and outgoing traffic of an intermediate hop, due to traffic correlation.
+It is unclear how much privacy you can gain if use more than one hop.
+But you will, for sure, lose performance.

 With network namespaces all programs from users, except programs that run with root rights, are forced to use the VPN interface to connect to the Internet, without complex iptable rules.
 An so-called "kill switch" is already integrated.